-One of the more important intellectual movements of the last decade, black British cultural studies deserves attention because it offers us important intellectual tools that are used to think about race, ethnicity, gender, class, and nationality in a rapidly changing world.
+One of the more important intellectual movements of the last decade, black British cultural studies offers us important intellectual tools that are used to think about race, ethnicity, gender, class and nationality in a rapidly changing world.
 This course begins with a brief consideration of cultural studies as a general proposition, then turns to the specifics of black British cultural studies.
 One of the central threads of the course will be a consideration of how the various terms of analysis that were developed in the study of Great Britain and its former colonies might be usefully applied to the United States.
 Authors to be considered will include Hazel Carby, Paul Gilroy, Stuart Hall and others.
-We will also read the work of thinkers who critically engage black British cultural studies, such as Aijaz Ahmad.
+We also will read the work of thinkers who critically engage black British cultural studies, such as Aijaz Ahmad.
 English majors may count this course toward departmental major requirements.
-Open to sophomores, juniors, and seniors only.
+Open to sophomores, juniors and seniors only.
 This course is typically offered every two years.

 AMST 110: August Wilson and Black Pittsburgh